 Images with text may be difficult for blind and/or low-vision users to access.
+Please refrain from using animated .gif files.
+Instead, upload .jpeg or .tif files.
 Use the Alternate Text field to describe both the image and any text contained within the image itself.